jimysancho/agent-py-gpt/Readme.md

 Another agent could be used here to decide if the relationship is relevant to the query or not.

+# 3. Main files

+- `main.ipynb`: here you can find end-to-end explanations of how this multi-agent project is implemented.
+- `0_subjects.ipynb`: an example of a question with 0 subjects answered.
+- `relationship_retriever_example.ipynb`: to showcase how the relationships can be leveraged to improve the results.

-# 3. How to use it?
+# 4. How to use it?

 1. You'll need llama3 running
 2. In the terminal: ```uvicorn app.main:app --reload --host 0.0.0.0 --port 3000``` (it is not include in the docker because of incompatibities with rag-pychunk)